Commands and responses¶

 });

-To handle the command on the app side, you must define a handler for commands received from Alan’s voice script.
+To handle the command on the app side, you must define a handler for commands received from the dialog script.
 For details, see onCommand handler.

-When you send a command to the app, you most commonly accompany this command with Alan’s comment so that the user understands what actions are taking place at the moment.
-If you place the command before Alan’s message, Alan will send the command right after the intent is matched.
-If you place the command after Alan’s message, the command will be sent after the text has finished playing.
+When you send a command to the app, you most commonly accompany this command with Alan AI’s comment so that the user understands what actions are taking place at the moment.
+If you place the command before Alan AI’s message, Alan AI will send the command right after the intent is matched.
+If you place the command after Alan AI’s message, the command will be sent after the text has finished playing.
 For example:

 // Sending a command when the intent is matched